Gamegod4/PentaSaber/README.md

 ## Current known issues from Gamegod4's edits
 -The new slider and arc notes are not quite working with this version.
 I’m not sure how to fix it, but you should have what you need to play fine most of the time<br/>
 -Score submitting shouldn't be on in multiplayer, but seems like it submits a negative percent score and since I don't really know how that works.. it should be fine<br/>
 -Grip and secondary button may not work.
 This isn't actually an issue.
 If you are on SteamVR you have to add those buttons with legacy settings.
-They just need to be added because while they aren't added Steam blocks the button input.
+They just need to be added because while they aren't added Steam blocks the button input.<br/>
 -Block colors might not change sometimes.
 This is likely do to chroma and can be fixed by setting chroma block changing to off<br/>

 ## Required mods